JNRowe/vim-configs/ftdetect/index.rst

     The files in this directory have :repo:`vint <Kuniwak/vint>`’s ``ProhibitAutocmdWithNoGroup`` check disabled as |vim| handles that in this instance.
-See the help for :vimdoc:`ftdetect <filetype.txt#ftdetect>` for more information.
+See the help for :vimdoc:`ftdetect <filetype.txt.html#ftdetect>` for more information.

 Contents
 --------